The Hadley Family Centre

 Ruby's mum Lesley

-We hold a weekly pre-school group for deafblind / multi-sensory impaired children and their parents / carers, called Sparkles.
-The group runs every week on Tuesdays between 10.30am and 12.30pm.
+A weekly pre-school group for children with sensory impairment and additional needs and their parents / carers, called Sparkles.
+The group runs every week on Tuesdays between 10.30am and 12.00pm.

 The Children's Specialist Service team run several Family Days each year, at the Family Centre and other venues.
 A list of all our Family Days can be found on our events calendar page.